-- (1) Despite subrules 4.5(3) and 4.6(4), a data holder may refuse to ask for an authorisation in relation to the relevant CDR data, or refuse to disclose required consumer data in response to the request: - (a) if the data holder considers this to be necessary to prevent physical or financial harm or abuse; or - (b) if the data holder has reasonable grounds to believe that disclosure of some or all of that data would adversely impact the security, integrity or stability of: - (i) the Register of Accredited Persons; or - (ii) the data holder's information and communication technology systems; or - (c) in relation to an account that is blocked or suspended; or - (d) in circumstances (if any) set out in the data standards. - (3) The data holder must inform the accredited person of such a refusal in accordance with the data standards.
+- (1) Despite subrules 4.5(3), 4.6(4) and 4.22A(1), a data holder may refuse to ask for an authorisation in relation to the relevant CDR data, to invite a CDR consumer to amend the authorisation, or to disclose required consumer data in response to the request: - (a) if the data holder considers this to be necessary to prevent physical, psychological or financial harm or abuse; or - (b) if the data holder has reasonable grounds to believe that disclosure of some or all of that data would adversely impact the security, integrity or stability of: - (i) the Register of Accredited Persons; or - (ii) the data holder's information and communication technology systems; or - (c) in relation to an account that is blocked or suspended; or - (d) in circumstances (if any) set out in the data standards; or - (e) if the disclosure of some or all of that CDR data would not be permitted because of another provision of these rules. - (3) The data holder must inform the accredited person of such a refusal in accordance with the data standards.